More Good Deeds than Bad Deeds

-This concept is also called “balance scale” judgment, and is one of the most common wrong beliefs.
+The concept of doing more good deeds than bad deeds saves, is also called “balance scale” judgment, and is one of the most common wrong beliefs.
 This opinion is wrong for at least three reasons:

 - Going to heaven (or “being saved”) is a free gift of God.
-He made it that way so nobody could boast that they made it to heaven by their own good deeds “For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast” (Ephesians 2: 8, 9).
+The Lord made it that way so nobody could boast that they made it to heaven by their own good deeds.
+“For by grace are ye saved through faith; and that not of yourselves: it is the gift of God: Not of works, lest any man should boast” (Ephesians 2: 8, 9).

 Christians don’t keep the commandment to be saved but because they are saved.
 “Therefore love is the fulfilling of the law” (Romans 13:10;1 John 5:3;1 John 5: 2; 2 John 1:6; 1 John 3:24).
 The way that love fulfills the law is that it makes the keeping of God’s law a pleasure.
-When we try to keep the commandments rigidly just in our strength, it is impossible, but when the love of the Lord Jesus comes into our hearts with love for Him and love for our fellow men, it become natural and easy.
+When we try to keep the commandments rigidly or legalistically in our strength, it is impossible, but when the love of the Lord Jesus comes into our hearts with love for Him and love for our fellow men, keeping the law become natural and easy.